Chapter 5 : I'm Good to go, and I'm Going Nowhere Fast

 “I think you have an, er, admirer.”

 I sat up quickly and excitedly followed Lavender’s gaze across the room.
-The girl in questioned was not
+The girl in questioned was not a Hot Girl.

 In fact, she was an Unhot Girl.
 She was quite a few stone overweight (not drastically, but certainly enough to knock some points off of her attractiveness.)
 She was spotted with acne, probably due in part to the greasiness of her skin.
 Her brown hair – not light of dark, simply bland – was greasy as well.
 In all, she carried the look of an un-showered person who ate too much.
 I’d never gotten close enough to smell her, though, so I couldn’t prove anything.